-8.3.12 Overcurrent Protection and Frequency Shift
+Overcurrent Protection and Frequency Shift

-The TPS54060 implements current mode control, which uses the COMP pin voltage to turn off the high-side MOSFET on a cycle-by-cycle basis.
-Each cycle the switch current and COMP pin voltage are compared.
-When the peak switch current intersects the COMP voltage, the high-side switch is turned off.
+The TPS57160-Q1 implements current mode control, which uses the COMP pin voltage to turn off the high-side MOSFET on a cycle by cycle basis.
+Each cycle the switch current and COMP pin voltage are compared, when the peak switch current intersects the COMP voltage, the high-side switch is turned off.
 During overcurrent conditions that pull the output voltage low, the error amplifier responds by driving the COMP pin high, increasing the switch current.
 The error amplifier output is clamped internally, which functions as a switch current limit.

-To increase the maximum operating switching frequency at high input voltages, the TPS54060 implements a frequency shift.
-The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 V on VSENSE pin.
+To increase the maximum operating switching frequency at high input voltages the TPS57160-Q1 implements a frequency shift.
+The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 V to 0.8 V on the VSENSE pin.

 The device implements a digital frequency shift to enable synchronizing to an external clock during normal startup and fault conditions.
-Because the device can only divide the switching frequency by 8, there is a maximum input voltage limit in which the device operates and still has frequency-shift protection.
+Because the device can divide the switching frequency only by 8, there is a maximum input voltage limit at which the device operates and can maintain frequency shift protection.

-During short-circuit events (particularly with high input voltage applications), the control loop has a finite minimum controllable on-time and the output has a low voltage.
-During the switch on time, the inductor current ramps to the peak current limit because of the high input voltage and minimum on-time.
-During the switch off time, the inductor would usually not have enough off time and output voltage for the inductor to ramp down by the ramp up amount.
-The frequency shift effectively increases the off time allowing the current to ramp down.
+During short-circuit events (particularly with high input voltage applications), the control loop has a finite minimum controllable on time and the output has a low voltage.
+During the switch-on time, the inductor current ramps to the peak current limit because of the high input voltage and minimum on time.
+During the switch-off time, the inductor would normally not have enough off time and output voltage for the inductor to ramp down by the ramp up amount.
+The frequency shift effectively increases the off time, allowing the current to ramp down.

-8.3.13 Selecting the Switching Frequency
+Selecting the Switching Frequency

-Select the switching frequency that is the lower value of the two equations, Equation 12 and Equation 13.
-Equation 12 is the maximum switching frequency limitation set by the minimum controllable on-time.
-Setting the switching frequency above this value will cause the regulator to skip switching pulses.
+The switching frequency that is selected should be the lower value of the two equations, Equation 12 and Equation 13.
+Equation 12 is the maximum switching frequency limitation set by the minimum controllable on time.
+Setting the switching frequency above this value causes the regulator to skip switching pulses.

 Equation 13 is the maximum switching frequency limit set by the frequency shift protection.
-To have adequate output short-circuit protection at high input voltages, the switching frequency should be set to be less than the fsw(maxshift) frequency.
-In Equation 13, to calculate the maximum switching frequency one must take into account that the output voltage decreases from the nominal voltage to 0 V, the fdiv integer increases from 1 to 8 corresponding to the frequency shift.
+To have adequate output short circuit protection at high input voltages, the switching frequency should be set to be less than the $f{\text{SW(maxshift)}}$ frequency.
+In Equation 13, to calculate the maximum switching frequency one must take into account that the output voltage decreases from the nominal voltage to 0 volts, the f{DIV} integer increases from 1 to 8 corresponding to the frequency shift.

-In Figure 40, the solid line shows a typical safe operating area regarding frequency shift and assumes the output voltage is 0 V and the resistance of the inductor is 0.130 Ω , FET on-resistance of 0.2 Ω , and the diode voltage drop is 0.5 V. The dashed line is the maximum switching frequency to avoid pulse skipping.
-Enter these equations in a spreadsheet, other software, or use the SwitcherPro design software to determine the switching frequency.
+In Figure 42, the solid line illustrates a typical safe operating area regarding frequency shift and assumes the output voltage is zero volts, and the resistance of the inductor is 0.1 Ω , FET on resistance of 0.2 Ω , and the diode voltage drop is 0.5 V. The dashed line is the maximum switching frequency to avoid pulse skipping.
+Enter these equations in a spreadsheet or other software or use the SwitcherPro design software to determine the switching frequency.

-$$f{SW(maxskip)} = \left(\frac{1}{t{ON}}\right) \times \left(\frac{\left(I{L} \times Rdc + V{OUT} + Vd\right)}{\left(V{IN} - I{L} \times Rhs + Vd\right)}\right)$$ (12)
+$$f{SW(max\,skip)} = \frac{1}{t{ON}} \times \left(\frac{I_L \times R{dc} + V{OUT} + V_d}{V{IN} - I_L \times R{DS(on)} + V_d} \right)$$ (12)